Maximize Traffic to Your LinkedIn Profile With These Top Tips

 For business professionals, LinkedIn is the most important social media platform around.
-It allows you to showcase more than you can fit into a resume, making it a powerful supplement to traditional application materials.
+It allows you to showcase more than you can fit into a resume.
+Thus, your LinkedIn profile is a powerful supplement to traditional application materials.
+The question now, how do you maximize LinkedIn traffic?

-Plus, recruiters and hiring managers can find you organically, increasing your odds of being approached with an opportunity instead of needing to seek one out.
+Plus, recruiters and hiring managers can find you organically.
+Optimized profiles increase your odds of being approached with an opportunity instead of needing to seek one out.
 However, this option only works if your profile attracts a reasonable amount of traffic.

 Upload a Professional and Current Photo